llvll/motionml/README.md

-# stclassify
+# motionml
-### Spatio-temporal classification framework based on KNN-DTW and HMM
+### Motion pattern recognition using KNN-DTW and classifiers from TinyLearn

-This is a domain-specific example of using TinyLearn module for matching (classifying) time-series data, which includes both spatial and temporal components.
+This is a domain-specific example of using TinyLearn module for recognizing (classifying) the motion patterns according to the supplied accelerometer data.

-The following ML algorithms are used according to the best practices for time-series classification tasks:

-1. KNN-DTW: K-Nearest Neighbors with Dynamic Time Warping
-2. HMM: Hidden Markov Model

-The project includes a demo application for human action recognition by using the supervised machine learning and pattern matching.
-The following spatio-temporal patterns (labels) have been provided for the demonstration purposes:
+The following motion patterns are included into this demo:

 * Walking
+* Sitting down on a chair
+* Getting up from a bed
+* Drinking a glass
-* Running
+* Descending stairs
-* Staying
+* Combing hair
-* Sleeping
+* Brushing teeth
-* Eating (inside kitchen)
-* Smoking (inside smoking room)

-Classification is done according to the test data with location, acceleration and timestamp components.
-Such data can be collected using any smartphone device with GPS and accelerometer/gyroscope on board.
+The accelerometer data is based on the following public dataset from UCI: https://archive.ics.uci.edu/ml/datasets/Dataset+for+ADL+Recognition+with+Wrist-worn+Accelerometer

+Dynamic Time Warping (DTW) and K-Nearest Neighbors (KNN) algorithms for machine learning are used to demonstrate labeling of the varying-length sequences with accelerometer data.
+Such algorithms can be applied to time series classification or other cases, which require matching / training sequences with unequal lengths.

+Scikit-Learn doesn't have any DTW implementations, so a custom class has been implemented (KnnDtwClassifier) as a part of TinyLearn module.

+DTW is slow by default, taking into account its quadratic complexity, that's why we're speeding up the classification using an alternative approach with histograms and CommonClassifier from TinyLearn.

 IPython Notebook (.ipynb file) is included for step-by-step execution of the demo application with extra comments.